No. The broker and consumer facing sites are only available in English.

 Yes.
 You can share the link to your personal, consumer facing site on social media sites such as LinkedIn, Facebook, Instagram, etc. For more information about your personal URL click here.

 No. You may only use plan compare to compare three similar types of plans.
 The plans compared must be either MA, MAPD, or MEDIGAP plans.
 MA and MAPD plans cannot be compared.
 Likewise, MA and MEDIGAP plans cannot be compared and MA and MEDIGAP plans can not be compared.

 Yes.
-DSNP and CSNP plans function differently than traditional plans on the broker and consumer-facing site.
+Some DSNP and CSNP plans function differently than traditional plans on the broker and consumer-facing site.
 For more information about the capabilities of each carrier’s DSNP and CSNP plans on the broker and consumer facing sites, please click here.

 No. You must use the broker-facing site to enroll a beneficiary.
 For many plans, the beneficiary can enroll themselves on your consumer facing site after a quote is sent.
 You can also complete the enrollment application for the beneficiary and send the enrollment to the beneficiary using text or email.

 It depends on the carrier’s preference.
 Some may populate, while others may not.